anastassia-b/compilation/MachineLearning/notes.md

 So we'll get a state at the end.
 Which we'll feed into an RNN, which will generate french words.
 This is **Encoder/Decoder**.
 Sequence to sequence.
 Neural machine translation.
 State of the art.
 Harder for simultaneous interpretation.
 Encoder/Decoder is not a good fit for simultaneous.

 Question/Answer problems with memory and attention.
 Like outputting notes from each chapter instead of one "book" state at the end.
 And then getting a question state and feeding in the notes, to get a final answer.

+### November 30, 2017: Autoencoders and GANs

+Representation Learning.
+The space is scrambled up, but we'd like a linear regression model with Cat photos on one side and not on the other.
+The euclidean distance.
+You can do 30 x 30 image with a 900 dimensional vector.
+Images that contain cats are not going to fall...
+The original representation doesn't help us.
+So we want to transform the data points... find new representations maybe different number of dimensions.
+But we can change the meaning of the space.

+The promise of neural networks is to discover new representations.
+(Today is like a parallel to word2vec yesterday, but with images).
+In a sense all of deep learning is to learn about representations.
+Why do we prefer one representation over another?
+We prefer a representation if it sets us up to do a good job.
+Training signal of yes cat or no cat.
+This is going to drive the re-featurization process.

+If we're looking for images of cats online... they are probably mostly unlabeled.
+We'd like to be able to use the photos which are unlabeled.
+How can use use the (large) unlabeled and (small) labeled data to make a representation.
+This is semi-supervised learning with autoencoders.
+This is an important historical technique because it was the first way we trained deep networks.

+The idea is we have an input.
+We don't have a training signal.
+We might want to map it to a representation.
+And the output that we want is the input again.
+In a sense, we're encoding something so that later we can decode it and get ourself back again.
+This is like MP3 compression.
+So autoencoders are going to learn to encode and decode.

+How do we know we've done a good job.
+We'll take the L2 distance between the input and output.
+This is the generalization of the distance metric in the real world.
+But its not necessarily semantically meaningful.
+It's not the ideal loss metric but its one.
+(Examples: audio, throw away high frequency that dogs can hear but humans cant, or image distortions, its hard to know what humans find easy or hard for comp model).

+Unsupervised pre-training of a neural network.
+Instead of starting the weights randomly, we start with the weights from the autoencoder.

+**Several types of Autoencoders**

+* **Undercomplete**.
+Make the representation smaller (like word2vec embedding).
+Advantages include: representation is smaller, so you have a smaller inputs, so thats a significant reduction in reduction of weights.
+Good for memory usage and compute time, also helps not overfitting and learning values.
+Another advantage is it is a representation that plays nice with linear functions.
+E, D are linear transformations.
+It must have found a representation where applying a linear function restores semantic values.
+It couldn't have stored the data in a way that a linear function can't understand.
+Thats what we want in the end, linear separability of the classes.
+Therefore, similar images are likely to be closer together.
+Greedy layer unsupervised pre-training.
+  * Question.
+Well, D2 is not just the inverse of E2.
+But that's too simple (there's a relu).
+Talk about PCA.
+We want to store a 2 dim dataset with 1 dim.
+The line is like the decoding function.
+The 'l' value is the encoding (how far away the point is from the line).
+If E and D are linear functions, its like PCA for each step.
+To make things more sophisticated, we often use a non-linear activation function.
+In this way we can use non-linear relationships (with a relu function or a deep autoencoder with more hidden layers).
+Manifold is the curvy plane/line that is analogous to the PCA line.
+The autoencoder, when projecting onto the manifold, will have a low reconstruction error.
+We'll still use a length to figure out where on the manifold you are.
+  * This would be like 10 lines of keras code, super easy.
+There is a dataset called Mnist.
+It's the digits.
+We want to keep 10% of the data with labels, and ignore the remaining 90%.
+Train an autoencoder with 90% and train a neural network with the remaining 10%.

+  -> Tangent: Transfer learning.
+Train network to find cats.
+Then change the last classification layer to find cats.
+Actually does a pretty good job.
+Groups like google and microsoft publish the weights.

+* What if I have an enocoding that is just as big?
+Cool, I'll just apply the identity function.
+What if instead of reducing the dimensionality, I use a **regularization penalty**?
+For example, for using non-zero values.
+It's almost in a sense.. **This is a sparse autoencoder**.
+You can consider it a variable length encoding.
+With this way, you don't force everyone to have the same dimensionality.
+So you can say, you can use however many words you need to describe this image.

+* **Denoising autoencoder**.
+Put in a corrupted image (with gaussian noise).
+There's a matrix for convolution, for sharpening images.

+* **Variational autoencoder**.
+This is a competitor to generative adversarial networks.

+**Generative Adversarial Networks**

+Another way to find representations and a lot of other cool stuff.
+We've gotta have another way of comparing the output to the input.
+The L2 loss function is not semantically meaningful.

+Forget about internal representation.
+Let's talk image synthesis.
+Generator is trying to generate fake images and the Discriminator is trying to detect fake images.
+We will train the discriminator with the output of the generator.
+You can train these together.
+If your text was "old man crossing the street"... to just use L2 to test generator would be problematic, since a thousand different ways to represent this text in a photo.
+The L2 loss doesn't respect the idea that two images could be totally different but be about the same thing.
+Ears are visually salient to us, but L2 loss tend to blur out the ears.

+In a sense the discriminator is learning a loss function for the generator.
+Where are we going to get a better distance metric from?
+What do we think are semantically meaningful, to inject our knowledge?
+This has flipped it around.
+Actually, I'll just pose a simple adversarial function between these two things.
+Theres no loss function at all.
+Theres only cross entropy, and you'll figure out the loss function yourself.
+The generator will try its best with the loss function you learn.

+GANs favor answers which are really sharp.
+As opposed to L2 loss.
+I have to give a sharp answer.
+It's more all or nothing.
+It's good for super resolution.
+You can also use GANs as a feature extractor.
+The advantage is not that the features are used to reconstruct a blurry image, but that there are more semantic meanings to the representation than an autoencoder.
+It has a sharper distinction, different criteria for representation.
+On the other hand, it could lose a lot of information if its mistakes that the generator makes...